gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 ## 2. Use docker-in-docker executor

-Second approach is to use special Docker image with all tools installed (`docker` and `docker-compose`) and run build script in context of that image in privileged mode.
+The second approach is to use the special Docker image with all tools installed (`docker` and `docker-compose`) and run the build script in context of that image in privileged mode.

 In order to do that follow the steps:

 1. Install [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/#installation).

-1. Register GitLab Runner from command line to use `docker` and `privileged` mode:
+1. Register GitLab Runner from the command line to use `docker` and `privileged`
+   mode:

     ```bash
-    $ sudo gitlab-runner register -n \
+    sudo gitlab-runner register -n \
       --url https://gitlab.com/ci \
       --token RUNNER_TOKEN \
       --executor docker \